ToruNiina/Coffee-mill/README.md

   - rotates molecules around x, y, or z axis by a specified angle.
 - `running-average`
   - takes running average of particle positions with a specified window size.
-- `mean`
-  - calculates mean structure from a trajectory
 - `projection`
   - takes a dot product between 3N-dimensional vector (an axis) and snapshot from a specified origin.
 - `help`